Error Bounds for FDD Massive MIMO Channel Covariance Conversion with Set-Theoretic Methods: Example: Uniform linear arrays

 To illustrate the above fact, consider the following example for $\rho:[-\pi/2,\pi/2]\to\real_+$:

 where $n\in\real_+$ is a normalizing constant chosen to guarantee that $\|\rho\|=1$.
-This particular $\rho$ can be interpreted as coming from a user with two multipath components at angles 0.5~rad and 1.4~rad.
+This exemplary $\rho$ can be interpreted as coming from a user with two multipath components at angles 0.5~rad and 1.4~rad.
 Note that we have violated the assumption of the support of $\rho$, but the signal energy outside $C_\mathrm{S}$ is small compared to the energy in $C_\mathrm{S}$, so we can expect the bounds shown in Fig.~\ref{fig.bounds_theory} to be accurate.
-This fact is illustrated in Fig.~\ref{fig.bounds_practice}, which shows the absolute error $(|r_{\dl,k}-\widetilde{r}_{\dl,k}|)_{k\in\mathcal{I}}$ (with $\tilde{r}_{\ul,k}$ computed by using \refeq{eq.algorithm1}) of the estimates.
+This fact is illustrated in Fig.~\ref{fig.bounds_practice}, which shows the absolute error $(e_k=|r_{\dl,k}-\widetilde{r}_{\dl,k}|)_{k\in\mathcal{I}}$ [with $\tilde{r}_{\ul,k}$ computed by using \refeq{eq.algorithm1}] of the estimates.
 Note that, by including support information, uplink-downlink conversion has been performed reliably for all components of the downlink covariance matrix, even though the estimate of angular power spectrum (APS) is not necessarily accurate, as depicted in Fig.~\ref{fig.aps}.
+We verify, for example, that the schemes used to estimate the function in \refeq{eq.aps} produce functions taking negative values for some angles.